 The parameters for the forward loop, reverse loop and pingpong loop play are identical across these play modes.
 Options are start / loop start, end / loop end plus the zoom visual aid.
 Navigate and select using the Screen Buttons.
-Also navigation using the [Left] [Right] buttons to select the section and [Up] or [Down] or Turn (Jog) to change the value / selection.
+Also navigate using the (Left) (Right) buttons to select the parameter and (Up) (Down) or [+] / [-] to adjust the value.

 Function Parameter Screen Button Range Description Edit Play Mode 7th & 8th Modes Selects the play mode to apply.
 Includes forward loop, backward loop, pingpong loop as well as 1-Shot and wavetable / granular synths.
 Aid Zoom 6th Variable Zooms in horizontally to the visual display for more precise editing.
 Does not affect playback.
 Zoom reference point is based on the previously adjusted parameter i.e. Start.
 Aid Preview 1st Variable Hold to play the sample.
 The number below the screen button label indicates current play position in seconds.
 Preview playback will run for approx 1 sec after releasing the preview button.
 Edit Start 2nd Lower than End Adjusts and edits the sample start point.
 This is the starting position when the sample is first triggered in a pattern or when previewed.
-Red marker turns green at a zero crossing point.
+Red marker turns green if a zero crossing point is detected.
 Edit Loop Start 3rd Higher than Start Adjusts the sample loop start point.
 This is the start position used on the 2 nd and subsequent playback cycles, playing from loop start to loop end.
 Value will always be same or higher than start position.
 Red marker turns green at a zero crossing point.
 Edit Loop End 4th Lower than start Adjusts the sample loop end point.
 This is the end position used for playing a loop.
 Value will always be same or lower than end position.
 Red marker turns green at a zero crossing point.
 Edit End 5th Higher than Start Adjusts and edits the sample end point.
 The ending position, outside of a loop when a sample is triggered in a pattern or when previewed.
 Red marker turns green at a zero crossing point.